argonne-lcf/inference-endpoints/README.md

 * meta-llama-3-8b-instruct
 * meta-llama-3-70b-instruct

-**Note:** These models run in 12-hour batches, after which the node is released for other tasks.
-If no model is currently active and a query is made, a new 12-hour session will start.
-The first query after the node's release will have a delay of about 10 minutes to load the models.
-Soon, we will add a persistent reservation for longer runtimes.
-**Note:** For additional endpoints, add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact us at [atanikanti@anl.gov] or raise an issue in this repository and we will add it promptly.
+**Note:** To add new models/endpoints, please add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact us at [atanikanti@anl.gov] or raise an issue in this repository or via slack, and we will add it promptly.

+## Inference Execution
+These models run as part of a 12-hour job on **Sophia**, after which the node is released for other tasks.
+The endpoints are acquired and activated when the first query is performed by any group member, and subsequent queries by group members will re-use the running job/endpoint.

+The persistence capability is available.
+However, we are internally collecting various usage metrics and will add a persistent endpoint service shortly.

+On Polaris, the models are currently run as part of a debug job with a 1-hour duration.

 ## Prerequisites